AshuraKuranata/project-one/README.md

 * Modal on main page that will appear to require user inputs (user adventurer's name, game class, and confirmation).
 These inputs will apply to the game's scripting.

+## Day 4:

+Working on improving/adding more scripted events to Game News Page.
+Decided to add in "Like" buttons for each article.

+Created the scripting event to target for listeners, but currently trying to determine how to target specific span based on ID vs. creating individual classes and building code that way.

+Going back to modal build while waiting.

+Successfully created script in JS for the "Start Now" button to make Modal launch for user to input information, then for the Modal to close/disappear when the user either selects outside of the modal box or the "x" at the top right of the modal box.

+Received some good advice from cohort on utilizing "parentElement" & "children" call functions based on code layering and events.
+This helped me to solve the issue for the target for likes to add to the news article event.